durbaezgomez/Architecture-ASM-Class/README.md

-# architektura
+# Assembly class
-asm classes at uni, some of the exercises written in C.
+ASM classes at uni, some of the exercises written in C.